 7. Fifth Amendment Takings.
 In Knick v.
-Township of Scott, 139 S. Ct.
-2162 (2019), the Court overruled Williamson County Regional Planning Commission v.
+Township of Scott, 588 U.S. 180 (2019), the Court overruled Williamson County Regional Planning Commission v.
 Hamilton Bank, 473 U.S. 172 (1985).
-Consequently, taking claims under the Fifth Amendment are not like procedural due process claims, and a state's judicial remedies for taking need not be first exhausted in order to ripen a Fifth Amendment takings claim.
-This problem is discussed in detail in Chapter 8, infra, and the accompanying supplemental material.
+Consequently, taking claims under the Fifth Amendment are not like procedural due process claims, and a state's judicial remedies for taking need not be first exhausted in order to ripen a Fifth Amendment takings claim (and be pursued under § 1983 when a proper defendant exists).
+Still, when a State effects a taking, the unavailability of § 1983 (since States are not proper defendants) means that plaintiffs must still use a State's remedies, like inverse condemnation.
+See Devillier v.
+Texas, 601 U.S. 285 (2024) (holding that no direct constitutional action exists under the takings clause when State remedies exist).
+These problems are discussed in Chapter 8, infra, and the accompanying supplemental material.